jeguzzi/enki_env/docs/examples/index.rst

    python -m enki_env.examples.<scenario>.<part>

 where ``<part>`` is one of ``environment``, ``baseline``, ``rl`` or ``video`` and ``<scenario>`` is one of ``single_robot``, ``same_robots``, or ``different_robots``.

-In the following, we include one notebook per scenario.

 .. toctree::